Mpierson00/Pawfinder/README.md

 1. Generating a Pet Name:

-- Navigate to the 'Pick Your Animal' section.
+- Navigate to the 'Pick Your Pet' section.
-- Select the type of animal (dog or cat) from the dropdown.
+- Select the type of pet (dog or cat) from the dropdown.
 - Click on 'Generate Random Name' to see a list of names.
 2. Finding Dog Breeds: